 Polymer Science (M.S., Ph.D.)

-Jointly offered by the College of Agriculture, Health, and Natural Resources, College of Liberal Arts and Sciences, School of Engineering, School of Pharmacy, and UConn Health.
+Jointly offered by the College of Agriculture, Health, and Natural Resources, College of Liberal Arts and Sciences, College of Engineering, School of Pharmacy, and UConn Health.

 The Institute of Materials Science Polymer Program serves as the sole center in the State of Connecticut for graduate research and education programs focusing on polymer science and engineering.
 The program is a nationally and internationally recognized center of excellence for interdisciplinary research and education in the fields of polymer science and engineering.
 The program is dedicated to meeting the educational needs of its graduate and professional students; providing lifelong learning opportunities in the study of polymeric materials; to assisting Connecticut industry in developing polymer technology; and to expanding and disseminating the global knowledge base regarding polymeric materials.